TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-snapshot-completion.md

   // Original code that appends `entries` to `segment`
 ```

 The logic covers all three cases identified above.
 The first clause handles case 1 by forking the existing log segment.
 The second clause handles case 2.
 We add entries up to the snapshot to the previous segment's cell map and use that to initialize the new segment.
-We slice the new entries so that they start with the snapshot and leave it to the existing append code to add them to the new segment.
+We slice the new entries so that they start with the snapshot and leave it to the original append code to add them to the new segment.

 The third case is handled by doing nothing.
 There is a new snapshot but it's somewhere in a later page of results.
 We fall through and just append all the entries as normal.
 Eventually the snapshot page will be processed and handled by the second clause.